alloydwhitlock/huey/README.md

 canonifyurls = true

 [params]
+  # General site metadata, used in header and other places
-    author = "Author's name goes here"
-    dateFormat = "January 2, 2006"
+  author = "Author's name goes here" dateFormat = "January 2, 2006"
   description = "This is a description of your site.
-This is also used in your site header metadata." keywords = ""
-    email = "adam@adamwhitlock.com"
+This is also used in your site header metadata." keywords = "" email = "adam@adamwhitlock.com"

   # Use your Font Awesome token here.
 Example token is fake, so please get your own.
   fontawesomeToken = "018de52a07"

+  # Navigation, use Bulma options here
+  navbarStyle = "is-transparent" # Default is "is-transparent" navbarTitleStyle = "has-text-black" # Default is "has-text-black"

+  # Override Bulma schemes with values
+  schemeMain = ""
+  link = "#000" # Default is blue
+  linkHover = "#000" # Default is darker-grey
+  footerBackground = "false" # Default is true footerBackgroundColor = "false" # Default is #fafafa navbarItemHoverColor = "#444" # Default is link color, which unchanged is blue navbarItemColor = "#888" # Default is text color

+  # Set static directory locations and favicon
   favicon = "favicon.ico"
   staticDir = ['static']

 [menu]